Glen Cairn Hall

 - The rear of the parking garage roof is designed to be a green roof that creates an outdoor space for students and University events while also reducing the flow of rainwater and mitigating the urban heat island effect.

-includes a testing center, meeting and conference space, a two-story student lounge featuring the reconstructed iconic entrance to the former Glen Cairn Arms and gallery space to display inventions, artifacts and memorabilia from Thomas Alva Edison donated to the Thomas Edison State University Foundation by John and Eileen Martinson.
+includes a student advising center, meeting and conference space, a two-story student lounge featuring the reconstructed iconic entrance to the former Glen Cairn Arms and gallery space to display inventions, artifacts and memorabilia from Thomas Alva Edison donated to the Thomas Edison State University Foundation by John and Eileen Martinson.

 W. Cary Edwards School of Nursing, including the nursing simulation laboratories, lecture halls and classrooms.